mickeyzzc/onvif-go/CONTRIBUTING.md

-# Contributing to go-onvif
+# Contributing to onvif-go

-First off, thank you for considering contributing to go-onvif!
-It's people like you that make go-onvif such a great tool.
+First off, thank you for considering contributing to onvif-go!
+It's people like you that make onvif-go such a great tool.

 ## Code of Conduct